-Some wedding DJs love requests, while others don't like having to hunt for an obscure song or interrupting their wedding playlist.
+Some wedding DJs love requests, while others don't like having to hunt for an obscure song or interrupting their playlist.

 - Will you act as emcee and announce the cake cutting, first dance, toasts, etc?
 Can someone else act as emcee if you don't provide these services?